The Power of Compound Interest!!

 4. Selecting The Common Saving Instruments.

-Banks, credit unions, and brokerage firms offer saving instruments with different rates and compound interest frequency sets.
+Banks, credit unions, and brokerage firms offer savings instruments with different interest rates and compounding frequencies.
 Below are a few examples:

-Banks & Credit Union Money Market Accounts / Savings Account: With banks, the standard practice is daily compounding for their savings accounts.
+Banks & Credit Union Money Market Accounts / Savings Accounts: With banks, the standard practice is daily compounding for their savings accounts.

-Bonds: Bonds interest is compounded on a semi-annual basis.
+Bonds: Bond interest is compounded on a semi-annual basis.

 Banks, Credit Unions / Brokerage CDs: Interest can be compounded daily or monthly.